hmcts/design-system/app/views/components/primary-navigation/README.md

 ## How it works

+There are 2 ways to use the file upload component.
+You can use HTML or, if you’re using Nunjucks or the GOV.UK Prototype Kit, you can use the Nunjucks macro.

+### What links belong in the primary navigation component?

 The primary navigation should contain the top level items for a service.
 For example, it could contain “Cases” and “Appointments”.

-### Sub heading

-Some more stuff

-### Sub heading

-Some more again
+Preferably action buttons such as “Create case” shouldn't be placed here.

 ## Research on this component

+The primary navigation component has been tested in:

+- Judicial user interface
+- Professional user interface